30 August, 2024

 Technological Risk

+Given the frequency of cyberattacks and their potential for severe consequences, it’s more critical than ever for organizations to mitigate their vulnerability to these events.
+In this context, risk management has become essential.
 While information technology is a specialized field, risk management professionals do not need to be IT experts to help prevent and handle cyberattacks, system failures, and similar events.
 Risk managers typically collaborate with IT professionals and leverage their technical expertise to develop a unified contingency plan.
 These plans can be intricate due to the numerous technical issues they involve.
-For instance, McKinsey identifies several sub-disciplines that underwrite information technology risk management strategies:
+These plans now often include:

 Managing a World of Risk